melange-re/melange-re.github.io/blog/posts/dune-universal-libraries-preview.md

 - Publishing a library with `(modes :standard melange)` adds a non-optional dependency on Melange, which should really be optional for native-only consumers.
+- Extensive usage of `(copy_files ..)` as shared in the example above breaks editor integration and "jump to definition"; Merlin and OCaml-LSP don't track the original source in this scenario.

 ## Testing a New Solution